learn-co-curriculum/phase-0-html-album-cover-lab/README.md

 Open `index.html` in a separate browser tab to see your progress on the Album Cover as you build it.

-Run `learn test` to make sure you've met all the deliverables and passed the tests.
+Run `npm test` to make sure you've met all the deliverables and passed the tests.

 ## Conclusion